Richard Newton won’t play at Arizona, but there’s good news for the UW running back

 The Huskies know they need more from a receiving corps that’s been widely criticized for the team’s passing problems.

-Many UW fans would like to see more from young pass-catchers Puka Nacua, Austin Osborne and Marqus Spiker, perhaps help will come from an old veteran — Chico McClatcher.
+Many UW fans would like to see more from young pass-catchers Puka Nacua, Austin Osborne and Marqus Spiker, but perhaps help will come from an old veteran — Chico McClatcher.

 The 5-8, 183-pound senior is fifth on the team in receptions (nine) and receiving yards (91), but he hasn’t had a catch in the past three games.